Pairing Champagne and Chocolate: Concept vs. Reality

 Creamy and sweet white chocolate is primarily cocoa butter, and the lower-alcohol Italian and German sparklers will tickle your palate with the smooth chocolate.
 Look at a specialty sparkler like blue champagne or almond sparkling wine for some celebratory fun with white chocolate.

 Dark chocolate is the most challenging for pairing, with its tannic qualities and low sweetness.
 Something like a sparkling shiraz, an Australian invention, brings a bit of spice with its heavier body.

 Go Forth and Pair

-To recap, choose a sparkling wine that is sweeter than the chocolate you’re trying to pair, match lighter-bodied chocolates with lighter-bodied bubblies, and heavier-bodied (darker) chocolates with full-bodied grape sparklers.
+To recap: choose a sparkling wine that is sweeter than the chocolate you’re trying to pair; and match lighter-bodied chocolates with lighter-bodied bubblies, and heavier-bodied (darker) chocolates with full-bodied grape sparklers.

-Cuisine’s choice, for instance, for this Valentine's Pots de Crème would be a spumante or Moscato d’Asti — both of which have lower alcohol and acidity and are enjoyably inexpensive.
+Cuisine’s choice, for instance, for this Valentine Pots de Crème would be a spumante or Moscato d’Asti — both of which have lower alcohol and acidity and are enjoyably inexpensive.

 Interested in cooking?
 Need some supplies?